History of GSKT

 On October 28, 2017, Guitar Strings and Kidney Things was held at Collective Arts Brewery in Hamilton.
 Headlined by Canadian legends, The Lowest of the Low, and supported by Gauer (formerly as The InBetwe3n) and comedian Adrian Cronk, the sell out crowd on hand raised over $13,000 for the cause.

-On May 4, 2019, David and Ken are bringing Guitar Strings and Kidney Things back to Hamilton to support St. Joseph''s Hospital's redevelopment of their Charlton Campus dialysis unit to make the unit more patient centered for the over 600 people who receive treatments each week.
+On May 4, 2019, David and Ken returned to Hamilton as Guitar Strings and Kidney Things raised over $27,000 to support St. Joseph’s Hospital’s redevelopment of their Charlton Campus dialysis unit.
+Their efforts helped to make the unit more patient centered for the over 600 people who receive treatments each week.